 After the fire, we see Setsuna being rescued by Jaken.
 Although Setsuna doesn’t recognize him by face, her narration seems to indicate that his voice sounded familiar to her.
 Jaken drops her off at a remote place in the mountains, which turns out to be a village for half-demons that’s protected by a barrier.
 The one casting the barrier is a half-demon named Shiori.
 Viewers who have seen Inuyasha should recognize Shiori as the little half-demon girl that Inuyasha and the others rescued after she was kidnapped by her bat demon grandfather.
 I loved seeing how Shiori had grown up since I last saw her in Inuyasha, and that she was instrumental in helping Setsuna.
 What a great throwback for Inuyasha fans!

-While she lives there, Setsuna receives a gift of a knife and messages giving her clues on her to use this knife.
+While she lives there, Setsuna receives a gift of a knife and messages giving her clues on how to use this knife.
 I’m sure that Jaken secretly delivered them, but to me, there’s a question of who actually sent them.
 Did Sesshomaru send them and use Jaken as a messenger, or was it Jaken himself?
 Up to this point, Jaken has been depicted as caring more about the twins than Sesshomaru.
 If you look back at Episode 18, “Sesshomaru and Kirinmaru,” it’s Jaken who brings up trying to help the girls after they collapse.
 Sesshomaru seems to shrug off his suggestion, although you can see how earnest Jaken was about it.
-If you had told me back when I was first introduced to Jaken in Inuyasha he would become a likable character, I would have laughed.
+If you had told me back when I was first introduced to Jaken in Inuyasha that he would become a likable character, I would have laughed.
 Yes, we did see a little bit of this with Rin, but there was still some rough patches in how he treated her.
 But his concern for the twins is genuine.

 When Setsuna is around 10, she is summoned to live in the village where she was born.
 We’ve seen part of her return to the village in a previous flashback, but this expounds on what happened.
 Unfortunately, Setsuna’s upbringing in the half-demon village makes it where she just can’t quite fit in with the humans.
 Kaede tries to work with Setsuna, but in the end, Setsuna decides to return to the half-demon village.